Orlando-pt/github-repos/README.md

 [RepositoryService.kt](./src/main/kotlin/com/tui/githubrepos/service/RepositoryService.kt) is then
-responsible for calling a GitHub client wrapper( [GithubClient.kt](./src/main/kotlin/com/tui/githubrepos/httpclient/GithubClient.kt) ) that will call the GitHub API and retrieve the data.
-Webflux allows us to do this in a non-blocking way, so we can have better performance.
+responsible for calling a GitHub client wrapper( [GithubClient.kt](./src/main/kotlin/com/tui/githubrepos/httpclient/GithubClient.kt) ) that will call the GitHub API and retrieve the data. **Coroutines** allows us to do this in a non-blocking way, so we can have better performance.

 To run the application locally, have in mind that you need to have a **GITHUB_TOKEN** to be able to